lukasturcani/stk/docs/source/index.rst

 Documentation and Examples
 ..........................
-    Every use-case and extension or customization :mod:`stk` has documentation and examples which will guide users.
+    Every use-case and extension or customization of :mod:`stk` has documentation and examples which will guide users.
     :mod:`stk` is built around abstract base classes, which means all user extensions to :mod:`stk` involve creating a new class and